Why Join?

 Links to Unions

-Does the Scottish Artists Union have links with any other Trades Unions?
+Does the Scottish Artists Union have links with any other Trade Unions?

 Yes, we have informal links with other Unions such as Equity, the Musicians Union, Scottish Society of Playwrights, BECTU, as well as being affiliated to the STUC (Scottish Trades Union Congress).